reshmabidikar/slate/source/includes/_catalog.md

 For a full discussion of the KillBill catalog, see the [Catalog](http://docs.killbill.io/latest/userguide_subscription.html#components-catalog) section in the [Subscription Guide](http://docs.killbill.io/latest/userguide_subscription.html).

-The `Catalog` API offers basic CRUD operations, where catalog (versions) are fetched/uploaded using XML.
-We also offer the ability to retrieve JSON, and have also added support to modify a given catalog version to add new plans.
-In particular, the *simple plan* - provides a way to ease testing and to play with the system.
+The `Catalog` API offers basic CRUD operations, allowing you to upload, retrieve and delete catalog versions in XML format.
+We also offer the ability to retrieve a catalog in JSON format, and have added support to modify a given catalog version to add new plans.
+In particular, the *simple plan* provides a way to ease testing and to play with the system.
 KAUI, our admin UI, provides a nice integration for that purpose.

 ## Catalog Resource